bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% endsi_step %}

 {% si_step download the Bitcraze virtual machine; download-vm %}
-Ones you have installed Virtualbox you can download the virtual machine using one of these links.
+Once you have installed VirtualBox you can download the virtual machine using one of these links.

 {{ "